petrus-v/petrus-v.github.io/README.md

 Yeap, this is [my blog](pierre.verkest.fr) repo!

-I epxected to speak a few about me.
+I expect to write a few about me.
 Main usage will be to write post to remind how I do things that I use just a litle and/or want to share!